-For the year 2011-12 General Capital Capital Movemen
+Adjustments between accounting basis and funding For the year 2012-13 General Capital

-Tot the year 2011 12 Fund Receipts Grants in Unusable
+.
+J. 11.0 Juli 2012 10 Fund Grants in Unusable

-Balance Reserve Unapplied Reserves
+Balance - Unapplied Reserves

-£'000 £'000 £'000 £'000
+£'000 £'000 £'000

 Adjustments primarily involving the 2 000 2 000 2 000 2 000

 Deferred Capital Receipts Reserve

-Deletion Capital Hecospic Hecosite

-Transfer of deferred sale proceeds credited (8) 8
+Transfer of deferred sale proceeds credited - (11) - 11

-as part of the gain/loss on disposal to the (-)
+as part of the gain/loss on disposal to the , ,

 Comprehensive Income and Expenditure

 Statement

 Adjustments primarily involving the

 Pensions Reserve:

-Reversal of items relating to retirement (3,110) - - 3,110
+Reversal of items relating to retirement (4,340) 4,340

-benefits debited or credited to the (-, -, -, -
+benefits debited or credited to the (., 5 .
+5) .,0.0

 Comprehensive Income and Expenditure

 Statement

+Otatement

-Employer's pensions contributions and direct 2,420 - - (2,420)
+Employer's pensions contributions and direct 2,260 - - (2,260)

 payments to pensioners payable in the year ,

-Adjustments primarily involving the Collection Fund Adjustment Account:
+Adjustments primarily involving the

-Collection Fund Adjustment Account.
+Collection Fund Adjustment Account:

-Amount by which council tax income 84 - - (84)
+Amount by which council tax income (7) - 7

-credited to the Comprehensive Income and ,
+credited to the Comprehensive Income and (') ,

 Expenditure Statement is different from

 council tax income calculated for the year in

 accordance with statutory requirements

+accordance with claims in requirements

 Adjustment primarily involving the

 Accumulated Absences Account:

-Amount by which officer remuneration 22 - (22)
+Amount by which officer remuneration (6) - - 6

-charged to the Comprehensive Income and (==)
+charged to the Comprehensive Income and

 Expenditure Statement on an accruals basis

 is different from remuneration chargeable

 in the year in accordance with statutory

 requirements

+Total of all adjustments on page 40 and this page (5,589) (626) - 6,215

+, p.
+5 (=,===) (= = = 7) -,